 Calling all Disney fans!
 These super cute Daisy Duck Cupcakes are sure to be a huge hit at your next get together or birthday party.
 They are almost too cute to eat!
 You won’t be able to resist the deliciously creamy french vanilla taste.

-Disclaimer: The Everyday Mouse is an Amazon Affiliate.
-If you use the links in this post and recipe to make a purchase, we make a small commission at no additional cost to you.
-Thank you for your support!
+Disclosure: The Everyday Mouse is an Amazon Affiliate and some of the links in this post are affiliate links.
+If you use them to make a purchase, I make a commission at no additional cost to you.
+Thank you for supporting the Everyday Mouse blog!

 If your kids are like mine, every Disney World vacation is one long hunt for the cutest cupcake.
 Stopping at every bakery in our path a must to compare all the beautiful Disney World cupcakes.